-California mudslides: 1,250 people searching 'for a miracle'
+California mudslides: Death toll rises after searchers find body

 The storm hit hard between 3 and 6 a.m.
 Tuesday.
 The rain poured down on hillsides charred by recent wildfires, which burned vegetation that otherwise could make the terrain more resistant to mudslides.

-The Thomas Fire -- the largest wildfire in California's recorded history -- has burned more than 281,000 acres in Santa Barbara and Ventura counties since it began in early December.
-It's still burning.
+The Thomas Fire -- the largest wildfire in California's recorded history -- burned more than 281,000 acres in Santa Barbara and Ventura counties from early December into this month.
+It wasn't fully contained until this week.

 Geologists and forecasters warned that intense rain could trigger deadly mudslides from the scorched areas.